qfpl/reflex-tutorial/blog/drafts/reflex/basics/switching.md

 ## What is switching?

-Everything we've done so far has involved building up an FRP network.
+Everything we've done so far has involved building up an FRP network that is static.
+The graph of dependencies between `Event`s, `Behavior`s and `Dynamic`s is set up in a particular configuration and it stays in that configuration for the lifetime of the application.
+The same is true of our DOM elements - once we have laid them out on the page, they are there forever.

-Sometimes we want to modify the FRP network in response to `Event`s.
-That is what the various switching functions do.
+Sometimes we want to modify the FRP network or the DOM in response to `Event`s, and that is what the various switching functions do.

-There are two kinds of switching we can do:
+There are two kinds of switching functions available to us:

-- we can just rework the FRP network
-- we can rework the FRP network while also modifying or removing some DOM elements
+- functions that modify the FRP network in response to input
+- functions that modify the DOM in response to input

+We'll cover those one at a time.

 ## Higher-order FRP

-When we want to rework an FRP network, we usually do it via higher-order FRP.
+When we want to modify an FRP network, we do it via higher-order FRP.

-We've seen higher-order functions: function which take functions as arguments, like:
+We've probably seen higher-order functions, which is where function which take functions as arguments, like:
 ```haskell
 map   :: (a -> b)
       -> [a]